 by Tim Dedopulos and Salome Jones

 Point of view in fiction is simply the way the narrator sees the story that’s being told.
 There are several different points of view from which you can write.
 Most modern fiction is written in either first person (“I”) or third person close (“he”/“she”), sometimes called third person limited.
 There are other points of view, of course.
 Third person omniscient used to be very popular, but has largely faded now.
 The same is true of confessional first person, the viewpoint of diary entries.
-Second person (“you”) and third person plural (“we”) do exist, but they’re rare and mostly used experimentally, so I won’t dwell on them.
+Second person (“you”) and first person plural (“we”) do exist, but they’re rare and mostly used experimentally, so I won’t dwell on them.

 There are still a few omniscient stories out there in our literary history, maybe even a few modern omniscient stories.
 If you’ve stumbled on one or two, they might have given you the impression that in fiction the narrator always knows everything, can see inside every character’s head without restriction.